-Finally, the direct effect of students' ESE on EI found to be not significant (direct effect=0.14, SE=0.12, t=1.18, 95% CI [-0.09,0.38]), on the other hand, there was a significant and positive effect indirectly from ESI210 EI which mediated by EISR (indirect effect=0.49, SE=0.07, t=6.86, 95% CI [0.35,0.63]), then suggested full mediation effect.
-It confirmed a significant from students' indirect effect Self-Efficacy Entrepreneurial Entrepreneurial Intention through Entrepreneurship Intentional Self-Regulation which supports hypothesis.
+Finally, the direct effect of students' ESE on EI found to be not significant (direct effect=0.14, SE=0.12, t=1.18,

+95% CI [-0.09,0.38]), on the other hand, there was a significant and positive effect indirectly from ESE to EI which mediated by EISR (indirect effect=0.49, SE=0.07, t=6.86, 95% CI [0.35,0.63]), then suggested full mediation effect.
+To confirmed a significant indirect effect from students' Entrepreneurial Self-Efficacy to Entrepreneurial Intention through Entrepreneurship Intentional Self-Regulation which supports our hypothesis.